Ivory42/Drones/README.md

 ### Natives
   - `CD_GetDroneHealth` - Returns the current health of the given drone
   - `CD_GetDroneMaxHealth` - Returns the maximum health of the given drone
+  - `CD_ToggleViewLocked` - Unlock/Lock a drone to the player's view angles
   - `CD_SpawnDroneByName` - Spawns a drone for a client from the given config name
   - `CD_GetDroneActiveWeapon` - Returns the index of the current weapon for a given drone
   - `CD_SetWeaponReloading` - Initiates a reload sequence on the given weapon for a drone